schipeltaper/veganexplainer/index.md

 **We see Iodine, Calcium, B12, D and Omega 3 DHA and EPA and water left over as not being trivially sufficient.**

 > Wait, how can I trust you in that you really get all those nutrients?
 I'm glad you ask!
-In our references page we've included a table with all nutrients that you should look out for when having a vegan diet, and how you can get them through the vegan pizza with references.
+In our references page we've included a table with all nutrients that you should look out for when having a vegan diet, and how you can get them through the vegan plate with references.
 > Our nutrient table is [here](http://veganexplainer.pineapplees.com/nutrition)

 > Plant-based sources of protein.